Davidson County License Hearing Guide

 What It Is

-- Separate from Criminal Court: The ALR hearing is a completely separate process from your criminal DUI case.
-The outcome of the ALR hearing does not directly determine the outcome of your criminal case, and vice-versa.
+- Separate from Criminal Court: The ALR hearing is a civil proceeding, entirely separate from your criminal DUI case.
+The outcome of the ALR hearing does not directly impact your criminal case, and vice versa.

-- Decides if License Suspension is Warranted: The purpose of the ALR hearing is to determine whether the DMV had sufficient grounds to suspend your license.
+- Decides License Suspension: The sole purpose of the ALR hearing is to determine whether the DMV was justified in suspending your license.

-- Lower Burden of Proof than Criminal Trial: The DMV only needs to show "probable cause" that you were driving while impaired, which is a lower standard than the "beyond a reasonable doubt" standard required for a conviction in criminal court.
+- Lower Burden of Proof: The DMV only needs to show "sufficient evidence" to justify the suspension, a lower standard than the "beyond a reasonable doubt" standard required for a criminal conviction.

 How to Prepare